suhininalex/IdeaClonePlugin/readme.md

 ### Idea clone plugin ###

-This is plugin for IDE IntelliJ IDEA witch can be used to find duplicated code in the project.
+This is a plugin for IDE IntelliJ IDEA witch can be used to find duplicated code in the project.

 **Main features**

-* Possibility to look for exact clones and clones with renamed tokens
+* Ability to look for exact clones and clones with renamed tokens
 * Ability to analyze huge projects (millions lines of code)
 * Ability to provide clone inspections on-the-fly
 * Ability to analyze Java/Kotlin files